 Monica moonlights as an aerial performer and instructor, unleashing her inner circus freak whenever given the opportunity.
 She teaches youth and teen aerial arts at Aeriform Arts in Hollywood, CA.

-Christina is professional multi-hyphenate who specializes in managing theatre and live events.
-They have worked all over the country, creating experiences ranging from music festivals to weddings to televised award shows, and many other incredible events in between.
-In addition to their work in the theatrical space, some of the other hats they’ve been known to wear include unit production manager, dialogue editor, studio manager, and script supervisor.
+Christina Bryan (CB) is professional multi-hyphenate with a specialty in theatre and live event management.
+They have worked all over the country, creating experiences ranging from music festivals to theatre camp weddings to televised award shows, and many other incredible events in between.
+In addition to their work in the theatrical space, some of the other hats they’ve been known to wear include unit production manager, Qlab engineer, web designer, dialogue editor, studio manager, and script supervisor.

-In 2019, they discovered the intersection between their passion for emotionally-driven experiential art, and their professional production expertise when they joined Capital W as it’s production manager and newest company member.
-Since then, they have had the opportunity to push their creative boundaries by not only managing the company’s live and virtual productions, but also by aiding in the development process as well.
+In 2018, they discovered the intersection between their passion for emotionally-driven experiential art, and their professional production expertise when they stage managed Capital W's production of Rochester 1996.
+Afterward, they joined the company as it’s production manager.
+Since then, they have had the opportunity to push their creative boundaries by not only managing the company’s live and virtual productions, but also by jumping into development with a new emphasis in research and dramaturgy.

 In 2020, CB relocated to Tucson, Arizona to investigate the magic of the Sonoran Desert.
 Since then, they have expanded their work into the restorative and healing arts, becoming a Reiki Master and Sound Healer.
 They are currently focused on creating spaces for queer empowerment, healing, and personal development.
 To learn more about her woo work, head to ElementalEmpowermentHealing.com